 Conventional Case Styles - In most cases no tooling is required

 Similar to 0201, but flaps at 1 end only.
 Can be supplied with a glued or stitched join.
 When inverted it can be used as a “tea-cosy” style case over a pallet.

 Box and Lid with the glue/stitch flaps on the same side.
 The lid can be full depth or less, as specified.
-Normally supplied flat for self-assembly but can be supplied assembled if required.
+Mostly supplied flat and will need tape, glue or stitches to assemble.

 Unassembled box and lid.
 The lid can be full depth or less, as specified.
 Normally supplied flat and will need to be glued, taped or stitched.
 We can also supply assembled.

 Telescopic box and lid for use where the length and breadth are constant but where the height varies.
 See style 0321 in the die-cut section for a die cut alternative.

 Commonly called a 5-panel wrap.
 This style lends itself to packing large flat items, such as panels, printed boards etc. On this style the side panels overlap, but the minimum height we can manufacture without die-cutting is 80mm.
 See also style 0411.

 Commonly called a 5-Panel Wrap and useful for packing large flat items such as wooden panels or printed boards etc. .
 On this style the join is down the centre of the case so there is no minimum height.

 Die Cut Case Styles - Tooling required and minimum orders will apply